Skip to page content

 While you are in the Stroke Rehab Unit, the staff are here to help and support you in being more independent after your stroke.
 This includes your emotional wellbeing along with your physical health, as both are equally important.

-If, at any time, you feel you would like extra support with any emotional changes you are experiencing, please let staff know and this can be arranged.
+If, at any time, you feel you would like extra support with any emotional changes you are experiencing, please let a member of staff know so that this can be arranged.

 Some things people find helpful